 For example, consider a body weight push up: Try counting 6-8 seconds on the way down (eccentric) then 3-4 seconds on the way up (concentric.)

 There are machines which enhance your eccentric loading and quantify exertion to get you the results you want.
-And using these machines just 2-3 times a week, is more time efficient than going to a regular gym or working out at home.
+Using these machines just 2-3 times a week, is more time efficient than going to a regular gym or working out at home.

 #3 Forget everything you THINK you know about repetitions